Scheduling In The 21st Century Is Mobile & Flexible

 After this process is completed, the message is sent back using a HTTP Response completing the request/response transaction.

 Time cards in our Team Xpress application offer a way for employees to review changes to their working schedule, which includes modifications to time off requests and worked shift details.
 Once an employee has checked in and out of a shift, the changes are recorded, and these records can be viewed through the module.
-This allows employees to easily confirm that their working hours are correct, and in line with the schedule.
+This allows employees to easily confirm that their working hours are correct.

 The user can view their weekly shift details in a view that shows their totals for every type of worked hours their shifts correspond to, including time off requested for the week.
 The employee can switch between weeks to view their totals, allowing users to easily find the records they are looking for.
 For details of the working week, the employee will be able switch tabs from the ‘total’ to ‘time cards.’